 Another one of the LPPD principles is to create flow and eliminate waste for speed to market, which comes into play when you transition into the execution phase of development.
 This includes creating actionable plans to meet the targets set in the concept paper, including milestones and glide paths to meet the targets.
 Since product development is a team sport it takes effective collaboration to meet the targets, which are supported through having compatibility before completion and using obeya rooms effectively.
 At Ford, body engineering and stamping engineering were able to improve material utilization by nearly 10% per program utilizing the idea of compatibility before completion through feasibility checkpoints.
 This is an example of how LPPD enables dramatic cost savings and lower carbon emissions.

 Creating new value through learning is also a core lean product-process development principle.
 As the organization gains more knowledge on designing efficiently for material and energy utilization, this knowledge should be captured in design guides and standards.
 This enables the knowledge to be accessible and used when designing future products.
 It also creates a mechanism for developing engineers, which aligns with the lean product-process development principle that it is all about people.
 Lean product-process development provides the system and structure to enable people to bring their best selves and contribute to making great products that are design efficient from both a financial and environmental perspective.

 What To Do Next:

-- Call for research participation: In collaboration with the Resourceful Manufacturing and Design group at the University of Michigan, there is on-going research on this topic.
+- Participate in research: In collaboration with the Resourceful Manufacturing and Design group at the University of Michigan, there is on-going research on this topic.
 If you have utilized any of these methods resulting in lower carbon emissions and are willing to participate in the research please contact us at firstname.lastname@example.org.